-IMEX America found guilty!
-New Meetings and Conventions are back!
+IMEX America Found Guilty!
+New Meetings and Conventions Are Back!

 eTurboNews and the World Tourism Network are among the exhibitors.

-This was echoed in three press conferences by Destination International, Discover Puerto Rico CEO announcing one record after record, and Visit California today.
+This was echoed in three press conferences by Destination International, the Discover Puerto Rico CEO announcing one record after record, and Visit California today.

 Leave a Comment